-It cost France at least \$50,000 000 for the military forces she sent to America to help the struggling repub-lic win its independence from Great Britain.
+It cost France at least \$50,000,000 for the military forces she sent to America to help the struggling repub-lic win its independence from Great Britain.

-For this great outlay, a tremendous sum of money in those days, the French king, Louis XVI, received no substantial repayment and France has never asked the United States to repay it.
+For this great outlay, a tremendous sum of money in those days, the French king, Louis XVI, received no substantial repayment and France has never asked the United States to reof France in behalf of the United States in the Revolutionary war was greater than the entire wealth, in coin, possessed by the Colonies during the entire contest.

-The set of the set of the the cash outlay of France in behalf of the United States in the Revolutionary war was greater than the entire wealth, in cola, possessed by the Colonies during the entire contest.
+the entire contest.

-The entire contest.
-France sent to America an army of 12,680 officers and men, in 36 trans-ports, the crews of which aggregated 2,700 officers and men.
-She dispatched to America in 63 warships 32,600 offi-cers and men melting access of the cers and men, making a total of land and sea forces of 45,289 fighting men.
+France sent to America an army of 12,680 officers and men, in 36 transports, the crews of which aggregated 2,700 officers and men.
+She dispatched to America in 63 warships 32,609 officers and men, making a total of land and sea forces of 45,289 fighting men.
 Her warships engaged in co-operat-ing with the American land forces mounted 3,668 guns.